toremh/Magical-Hut-VR-Project/README.md

 # VR Project

-This is a project built by me (Trevor Heinemann) based on the original template as described below.
+This is a project built by me (Trevor Heinemann) based on the original template created by Prasanth Sasikumar for the University of Auckland.